-The recoverable amount of goodwill is derived from measurement of the present value of the future cash flows of the business.
+The recoverable amount of goodwill is the higher of the value in use or the fair value less cost to dispose.
+This is derived from measurement of the present value of the future cash flows of the business.
 Any impairment loss is allocated first to the goodwill, and then to other assets on a pro-rata basis.